open/close all folders

 - Poisoned Weapons: He has a skill that works like this.

-- You Have Failed Me: Kicked Vadim out because he had a tendency to get himself into situations he couldn't handle.
+- You Have Failed Me: Kicks Vadim out of his gang because he has a tendency to get himself into situations he can't handle.

 Lord of a minor noble house in Tierva.
 Infamous for his heavy use of drugs, and known to keep his personal guard in an intoxicated state at all times.